iam-abin/Restaurant/README.md

 npm install
 ```

 4. Set up the required environment variables.
-Rename the `.env.example` file to `.env` and provide the necessary values for your environment.
+Rename the `.env.example` file to `.env` and provide the necessary values for your environment in frontend and backend.

 5. Start server (Running the app):